“I have 20 minutes in the water, how do I maximize my time?”

-If you’re in a lane that’s very crowded to the point it’s hard to run your intended workout routine, you may have to resort to other measures.
+If you’re in a lane that’s very crowded to the point it’s hard to workout, you may have to resort to other measures.
 This might mean adapting your training to meet the constraints of space.

 For example, if you planned on doing 5 x 100s, it might be easier to do 10 x 50s given how the lane is moving.

-Once you’ve chosen a lane, you want to ensure that other swimmers understand what you’re doing and how long you plan to be there.
+Once you’ve chosen a lane, ensure that other swimmers understand what you’re doing and how long you plan to be there.

-During an interval training set, give swimmers a specific amount of space (in this instance, marked by time – specifically, 10 seconds) to ensure that no incidents occur.
+During an interval training set, give swimmers a specific amount of space to ensure that no incidents occur.
 By default, leave 10 seconds apart from other swimmers in your space.